sbracegirdle/go-exercises/README.md

 - [x] *LRU Cache* — Least Recently Used (LRU) cache.
 - [x] *Matrix Operations* — Matrix operations like addition, subtraction, multiplication, and transpose.
+- [] *Lists / collections*
   - [ ] *Linked List* —  Singly linked list with methods to add an element, delete an element, and display the list.
   - [ ] *Stack Using Queues* — Implement a stack using queues.
   - [ ] *Queue Using Stacks* — Implement a queue using stacks.
   - [ ] *Circular Queue:* Implement a circular queue using an array.
   - [ ] *Priority Queue:* Implement a priority queue.
+  - [ ] *Hash table*
 - [ ] *Trees*
   - [x] *Binary tree*
   - [x] *Binary search tree (BST)* — A binary tree where for each node, all elements in the left subtree are less than the node, and all elements in the right subtree are greater.
   - [ ] *AVL tree* — A self-balancing binary search tree, where the difference of heights of left and right subtrees cannot be more than one for all nodes.
+  - [x] *B-Tree* — A self-balancing tree that maintain its height to be logarithmic of the number of entries, ensuring optimal performance.
   - [ ] *Binary Heap* — A special tree-based data structure that satisfies the heap property.
 If P is a parent node of C, then the key (the value) of P is either greater than or equal to (in a max heap) or less than or equal to (in a min heap) the key of C.
   - [ ] *Red-Black Tree* — Another self-balancing binary search tree, where each node stores an extra bit for denoting the color of the node, either red or black.
   - [ ] *Trie (Prefix Tree)* — A tree-like data structure that proves to be very efficient for solving problems related to strings.
 Each string is represented by a path from the root to the leaf.